-Features can vary dependent on which side is affected.
+Features can vary depending on which side is affected.

 May be seen as volume loss to the ipsilateral lung with and overinflation +/- herniation across the midline of the contralateral lung 4.
 The affected lung usually appears hyperlucent due to oligaemia, whereas the contralateral lung is supplied by a prominent pulmonary artery.

-Allows direct visualisation of the absence of the affected pulmonary artery.
+Allows direct visualization of the absence of the affected pulmonary artery.
 Volume loss to the affected lung is also shown.
-Extensive collaterals can be visualised.
+Extensive collaterals can be visualized.
 May allow recognition of associated cardiac anomalies.

 Recognized complications include:

 Treatment and prognosis

-Treatment is often around management of complications in asymptomatic individuals.
+Treatment is often around the management of complications in asymptomatic individuals.
 There is often no commonly accepted consensus on a particular treatment strategy.